ebiggers/libdeflate/README.md

 the authors of libdeflate.
 Please direct all questions, bugs, and improvements for these bindings to their authors.

+Also, unfortunately many of these bindings bundle or pin an old version of libdeflate.
+To avoid known issues in old versions and to improve performance, before using any of these bindings please ensure that the bundled or pinned version of libdeflate has been upgraded to the latest release.

 # DEFLATE vs. zlib vs. gzip

 The DEFLATE format ([rfc1951](https://www.ietf.org/rfc/rfc1951.txt)), the zlib